 Fair and Equitable

 If opposed, you must prove your plan is “fair and equitable.”
 To accomplish this, you must ensure that any of your secured creditors get paid an amount at least equal to the collateral securing your obligations and that you do not keep any assets or interests unless all your creditors get paid in full.

-Why use an Attorney for Chapter 11 or Chapter 13 Bankruptcy?
+Why use an Attorney for Your Business Bankruptcy?

-Businesses in Chapter 11 bankruptcies have the exclusive right to propose a reorganization plan over a period of time.
-After a certain amount of time has elapsed, creditors may also submit a reorganization plan.
-Reorganization plans must satisfy some different criteria to be “confirmed” by the Bankruptcy court.
 Proposing a payment plan is extremely difficult to do on your own without experience and the assistance of an experienced bankruptcy attorney.
 The proposed payment plan must be within reason as your creditors must vote to approve the reorganization plan.
-If your reorganization plan is not confirmed, the Bankruptcy court either can convert your case to a Chapter 7 liquidation, or dismiss your case if it is in the best interests of your creditors and estate thus granting you no relief.
+If your reorganization plan is not confirmed, the Bankruptcy court either can convert your case to a Chapter 7 liquidation, or dismiss your case granting you no relief and could cause your employees to lose their jobs.
 If dismissed, your creditors will turn to other methods to satisfy their claims including lawsuits which may personally name you if your business debts are personally guaranteed.
 You should not try to figure out bankruptcy on your own to save a few dollars in attorney fees as that is penny wise, but pound foolish.
-With such a great amount at stake, you should not play trial and error when your mistakes can be costly.
-Our law firm has years of experience in filing bankruptcy and can guide you through the process to make it as stress free as possible.
+With such a great amount at stake, you should not play trial and error trying to figure out what is best when your mistakes can be costly.
+It is essential to have an experienced attorney to ensure your case goes smoothly.
+Our law firm has years of experience in filing business bankruptcies and can guide you through the process to make it as stress free as possible.

 How Dramer Law Handles Our Debt Relief Cases